OffBy0x01/usbskeletonkey/README.md

 License
 --------
-The project is licensed under the <LICENSE>
+The project is licensed under the

+See the [Legal Disclaimer][LEGAL] for information on this projects legal bounds

 skeleton-key.py